MolSSI-Education/python-package-best-practices/setup.md

 ```
 git config --global credential.helper osxkeychain
 ```
-to setup caching with a default time of 15 minutes.
+to setup caching for your operating system.
+Your PAT will be stored locally on your machine and encrypted by the operating system.

-If you would like to modify the length of time a token is cached, you can use the command:
+If you would like to store the PAT locally and have git automatically reference it on Linux/WSL, you can specify that git should store your PAT.
+This can be done through the command
 ```
-git config --global credential.helper 'cache --timeout=3600'
+git config --global credential.helper 'store --file ~/.my-credentials'
 ```
-where the value after timeout is the length of time to cache in seconds (1 hour in this example).
+where `~/.my-credentials` is a filepath to a file git should store your PAT in.
+Note that this is stored as plain text on your machine.

 ### Conclusion
 At the end of this set-up, you should have created a Python environment (`molssi_best_practices`) which has Python 3.7, `numpy`, `matplotlib`, `jupyter`, and `cookiecutter` installed.
 You should also have downloaded starting material, installed and created an account on GitHub, and configured git.